Everything you need to know to apply.

 Secondary School Report

 We require all applicants to submit an official transcript or record of academic achievement in secondary school.
 Your school counselor, headmaster, director, etc. can complete the Secondary School Report through the Common App or Coalition Application and submit it with your transcript.
-Generally, counselors include the results or predicted results of any examinations, such as the GCE A Levels or the International Baccalaureate, with this as well.
+Generally, counselors include the results or predicted results of any examinations, such as the GCSE A Levels or the International Baccalaureate, with this as well.
 Your high school guidance counselor, headmaster, or school director also has the option of sending a letter of recommendation, called a Counselor Evaluation, along with the Secondary School Report.
 High School Counselors should follow the instructions on the Common App or Coalition Application for submitting these documents.

 We ask for a letter of recommendation, known as the Teacher Evaluation, from any high school teacher, headmaster, or counselor.
 Preferably, the high school teacher would have taught you in a core academic subject area, such as Math, Science, English, Social Science, or Foreign Language.
 In thinking about which teacher to ask, choose the person who is most familiar with your work ethic, classroom performance, and character.
 Your teacher should follow the application instructions to submit the letter of recommendation.